You Don't Love Me (Willie Cobbs song): Allman Brothers Band

 The Allman Brothers Band included the song on their original lineup setlist.
 According to Buddy Guy biographer Alan Harper, "Junior's [Wells's 1965 Hoodoo Man album] version of 'You Don't Love Me' had inspired the Allman Brothers to cover the song on their live At Fillmore East [1971] album."
 Duane Allman chose "You Don't Love Me" to create a special tribute to recently slain R&B saxophonist King Curtis, interweaving Curtis' signature "Soul Serenade" into a rendition of the song played at a band show at the Academy of Music in Manhattan on August 15, 1971.
 A version of the "You Don't Love Me/Soul Serenade" medley was subsequently recorded as part of a in-studio concert held at record label A&R Studios in Manhattan on August 26, 1971, and broadcast live by WPLJ-FM.
 It was first released on the band's Dreams compilation in 1989, and later on Live from A&R Studios in 2016.

+John Mayall and the Bluesbreakers

+The track was recorded by John Mayall & the Bluesbreakers on their 1967 album, A Hard Road.
+It is one of only two tracks on the original release that featured Peter Green on lead vocals.
+It followed the Wells/Guy version of the song.

 Recognition and legacy

 Blues historian Gerard Herzhaft notes that "the riff of 'You Don't Love Me' has inspired quantities of bluesmen".
 The song has been interpreted and recorded by artists in a variety of styles, with some following the Diddley/Cobbs versions and others following the Wells/Guy versions.
-Gary Walker recorded a version that reached number 26 in March 1966 on the UK Singles Chart.